-We as coaches are here to stretch, challenge, push and support your athletes in a competitive environment.
+We as coaches are here to stretch, challenge, push, and support your athletes in a competitive environment.
 Many of these lessons are hard, causing new reactions and do not always end with everyone getting what they want; just as in life.
-But we will always seek to support your decisions about your athletes life and athletics.
-And we hope you will show the same support in our decisions and direction as well.
+However, we will always seek to support your decisions about your athletes life and athletics.
+We hope you will show the same support in our decisions and direction as well.

 At home your role in supporting and nurturing your athletes cannot be understated.
 Your place in their lifelong growth and potential is ongoing and filled with variables outside of what we can come to know about each individual athlete.
 We rely on you to use these tools you come to know about your athletes and help us to build them up into strong, independent, self reliant, young adults.

-As such it is important to express that we will not seek to act as parents and we ask that you not act as coaches.
-Stating from the stands, giving specific feedback to your athlete or commenting about an athlete or coach or other parent is confusing to an athlete and causes undue stress.
+As such, it is important to express that we will not seek to act as parents and we ask that you not act as coaches.
+Yelling from the stands, giving specific feedback to your athlete, or commenting about an athlete, coach, or other parent is confusing to an athlete and causes undue stress.
 Developing trust in a coach and a team is challenging and too many voices about what is important or correct makes it hard to build that trust and rely on a coach or team.
 Please support every team and coach as you would your athlete and should anything arise that you feel strongly about we ask that you bring it to us directly rather then attempt to manage the situation around us.

 We are in this together, and together we can do something special.

 As a Parent, I will:

 Your voice is important, use the link below to reach out and share your experience with us.

 This interview with Michael Porter, Sr. gives some great insight into the role and perspectives of an parent.
 It is framed around being the parent to an Elite Athlete, but the messages and lessons work for any parent of an athlete.